js-phys/sCMOS_DDM/README.md

 # sCMOS_DDM
 #### Language: Matlab
-Differential Dynamic Microscopy algorithm, which wokrs with videos in proprietary format (.sifx) of Andor sCMOS cameras (Zyla).
+Differential Dynamic Microscopy algorithm, that works with videos in proprietary format (.sifx) of Andor sCMOS cameras (Zyla).

 ---
 Differential Dynamic Microscopy is the counterpart of DLS and can be employed to measure diffusion constants.
 Instead of using a laser and detect/correlate the light scattered of the sample here a simply light microscope can be employed.
 A video of the sample is acquired and later the indvidual frames get correlated.
 More information on the DDM algortihm can be found elsewhere: